-In 1930, following the death of the last Grimshawe sister – Mary Ambrose Louisa Gosselin-Grimshaw – Stockport District Council purchased the entire estate.
+In 1930, following the death of Mary, the last of the Grimshawe family, Stockport District Council purchased the entire estate.
 They had identified the valley as the perfect site for two reservoirs which would provide water to Stockport and surrounding towns.

-Although Errwood Reservoir wouldn’t be completed until 1968, Errwood Hall, together with 13 farms and cottages, were torn down in 1934.
-The planners feared their drains could pollute the reservoirs.
+Although Errwood Reservoir wouldn’t be completed for another 30 years, Errwood Hall and some 20 farms and cottages were demolished by 1935.
+It’s said that the planners feared their drains could pollute the reservoirs.

 I’ve plotted the main points of interest within Goyt’s Bridge on the map.
 And included as much information as I know (which in some cases isn’t a lot) on other pages.
 Click any live link to view the pages.

 Above: This is the best photograph I’ve seen of Goyt’s Bridge.
 It shows Errwood Cottage (also known as Gatehouse Cottage) in the right foreground, beside the main entrance drive up to Errwood Hall, which can just be seen in the far distance.

 The building at far left is Goytsbridge Farm, with Goytshead Farm opposite.
 The packhorse bridge is hidden in the dip beside the farmhouses.

 Shooters’ Clough (the stream which today runs alongside the path up to the hall ruins) flows into the River Goyt through the twin-arched bridge beside the road in the centre foreground.
 The Goyt is just out of sight, running past this bridge, from left to right, along the valley floor.